 - Castro Point - HAZARD immediately north of the Richmond/San Rafael bridge, the Castro Point Pier is falling apart and has become a submerged water hazard to boaters.

-- Mare Island, opposite Vallejo, has a long history of being a Navy shipyard: from building paddlewheel gunboats in 1859 to nuclear submarines up to 1970.
-In 1996 it was turned over to civilian use.
-It is located in an area of extensive mudflats, but kayaking is possible on Dutchman Slough off the Napa River.
+- Mare Island, opposite Vallejo, has a long history of being a Navy shipyard—from building paddlewheel gunboats in 1859 to nuclear submarines up to 1970.
+In 1996, it was turned over to civilian use.
+It's located in an area of extensive mudflats, but kayaking is possible on Dutchman Slough off the Napa River.
 Along the South side of the slough is Cullinan Ranch, managed by US Fish and Wildlife, previously closed to public, but a kayak launch is now available there.

 - Point Molate to Point Orient Landing is not allowed between these two points just north of the Richmond/San Rafael bridge.
 The area belongs to the US Navy and is in process of being transferred to the City of Richmond.

-This a huge, multi-use area.
+The South Bay a huge, multi-use area.
 The northern end is used as a shipping anchorage for the Port of Oakland.
-There are two major airports, miles of mud flats and at the southern tip, salt ponds.
+There are two major airports, miles of mud flats, and at the southern tip, salt ponds.

 - Corkscrew Slough (part of Don Edwards) south of Bair Island is open for kayaking (although there are seal haulouts and exposed birdlife), but the small waterways north of it are off limits.